AXErunners/axe/test/README.md

 ```

 anywhere in the test.
 You will then be able to inspect variables, as well as
-call methods that interact with the dashd nodes-under-test.
+call methods that interact with the axed nodes-under-test.

 ### Util tests